-Ever since 1965, the Festival of North Norway has been taking advantage of the long June days to welcome festival-goers.
+Ever since 1965, the Arctic Arts Festival has been taking advantage of the long June days to welcome festival-goers.
 It's Northern Norway's premier festival, featuring the widest range of music, and combining high artistic standards with diversity and accessibility.
 The event always takes place in the last week in June, from Midsummer Day onwards.
-This year it's 50 years since the festival was conceived in 1964, with the first festival taking place the year after that.

 A festival with ambitions